kennychu0510/React-Native-VS-Code-Extension-Style-Cleaner/README.md

-# VS Code Extension for Cleaning Unused Styles for React/React Native
+# VS Code Extension for Cleaning Unused Styles for React Native

 Features
-- Analyze styles in a React/React Native Project
+- Analyze styles in a React Native Project
 - Remove all unused styles with a button press
+- Extract all the styles defined in the file